 Joseph Iles (c.1704-1749), the son of John Iles of Chalford and Mary Stancombe, was born about 1704 in Minchinhampton, which he refers to as Hampton in his will.
 He became a wealthy merchant, whose firm of Joseph Iles & Co. in the port of Bristol, Gloucestershire financed ships that traded for slaves in Africa and sold them for profit in South Carolina in the Americas.
-He is known to have partnered with Thomas Coster and Isaac Hobhouse in 1726 to build the ship 'Amoretto' in New England to transport slaves to America from the Bight of Biafra, then he teamed up with Coster and Hobhouse again in 1737 to outfit the ship 'Squirrel' to transport slaves to the Carolina low country.
+He is known to have partnered with Member of Parliament Thomas Coster (1684-1739) and brass mercahnt Isaac Hobhouse in 1726 to build the ship 'Amoretto' in New England to transport slaves to America and the West Indies from the Bight of Biafra in West Africa (i.e., the present day Republic of Cameroon).
+He then he partnered again with Coster and Hobhouse in 1737 to outfit the ship 'Squirrel' to transport slaves to the Carolina low country.
 All told, Iles is thought to have overseen at least 19 voyages of slave ships to the New World over the course of his career.

 Joseph married Sarah Wraxall (d.
 1743 or 1747) on Sept.
 11, 1735 at St. Stephen's Church in Bristol, Sarah being the daughter of Nathaniel Wraxall (1687-1731) of Mayshill (near Winterbourne) and Anne Goddard (d.
 1764).
-Joseph's father-in-law was a shipping merchant, who in 1723 shared the office of High Sheriff of Bristol with John Blackwell.
-Joseph, in turn, served as High Sheriff in 1737, when he shared the office with Henry Dampier.
-Nathaniel Wraxall died in 1731 in Bristol, where he is said to have been buried in a family vault in the churchyard of St. Mary-le-Port, which was largely destroyed in 1940 during a Nazi air raid.
+Joseph's father-in-law was a wealthy shipping merchant in Bristol, who in 1723 shared the office of High Sheriff of Bristol with John Blackwell.
+Joseph, in turn, served as High Sheriff of Bristol in 1737, when he shared the office with Henry Dampier.
+Nathaniel Wraxall died in 1731 in Bristol, where he is said to have been buried in a family vault in the churchyard of St. Mary-le-Port, but this cemetery was largely destroyed in 1940 during a Nazi air raid, and it is unlikely that the Wraxall family vault survivies today.
 Sarah is said by Debrett (1840) in the "Baronetage of England" to have died in 1747 in Bristol.
 However, there is also record of a Sarah Iles, who was buried in 1743 at St. Mary-le-Port, where the tomb of the Wraxall family was once located.

 Joseph died at the age of 45 on March 14, 1749 in Bristol, and he is buried at Holy Trinity Church in Minchinhampton, where there is a stone tablet for him carved by Robert Chambers that sits high on the wall of the church.
 Joseph left a will that was proven on April 26, 1750 and is available from the British National Archives.
 This will, which identifies him as Joseph Iles, Merchant of Bristol, Gloucestershire, mentions his surviving children, and various relatives and business partners, but makes no mention of his wife Sarah, as she died before he did.
 Among the names he does mention are his sister-in-law Mary Anne Jenkins, brother-in-law Nathaniel Wraxall (the father of Baronet Sir Nathaniel William Wraxall), brother-in-law Daniel Gough of Brimscombe (owner of the Gough Mill), brother John Iles of Chalford, mother Wraxall (his mother-in-law Anne Goddard), sister (in-law) Patty (Elizabeth) Wraxall.
 He also metions two business associates who represented his slave trade interests in South Carolina - "Benjaimn and John Savage of Carolina".